 When you buy a car or a house, you buy insurance for it.
 So when you think about how hard you work every day to earn your income, protecting it like you protect everything else should be a no-brainer.
 At least, it was for me.
 It’s easy to think “It won’t happen to me” when it comes to being too sick or hurt to work, but it happens more often than you think—from cancer to car accidents and many things in-between—and those events can wipe out your entire savings quickly.

 Individual Disability Insurance is one way you can protect your income, because it helps to cover expenses if you’re unable to work due to a disability.
 And if you’re thinking “that’s nice, but insurance is expensive,” think again.
 A lot of policies cost around one to three percent of your income, which is about the same per month as what you eating out once or twice a week (the price does vary some based on your income, age and health).
 It’s something worth considering, especially while you’re setting yourself up for financial success in so many other ways.
+Another option is looking into special needs financial planning to see what works best for you.

 5. Leave room to treat yourself